tmsvg/pear-tree/README.md

 7  }
 ```

-Many implementations of this feature would cause the `.` command to only repeat `return 1;` instead of the entire typing sequence.
+Many implementations of this feature cause the `.` command to only repeat `return 1;` instead of the entire typing sequence.

 Usage
 -------